danielvaughan/learning-paths-old/what-is-a-learning-path.md

 ## What are the Prequisits for Following a Learning Path?

-The learning path should give enough information
+The learning path must give enough information to enable a potential learner to identify:

 * A strong reason for wanting to achieve the goal of the learning path
-* A understanding of the relevance of the goal to their own objectives
+* An understanding of the relevance of the goal to their own objectives

+* A high level of self belief in the achievability of the goal by a chosen date